mit-han-lab/gan-compression/docs/tutorials/gan_compression.md

 ### Pipeline

-Below we show the full pipeline for compressing pix2pix, cycleGAN and GauGAN models. **We provide pre-trained models after each step.
+Below we show the full pipeline for compressing pix2pix, cycleGAN and GauGAN models. **We provide pre-trained models after some steps.
 You could use the pretrained models to skip some steps.**

 In fact, several steps including "Train a MobileNet Teacher Model", "Pre-distillation", and "Fine-tuning the Best Model" may be omitted from the whole pipeline.
 Please check [fast_gan_compression.md](fast_gan_compression.md) for our improved pipeline Fast GAN Compression.
 For more details about the differences between GAN Compression and Fast GAN Compression, please refer to [Section 4.1 Pipelines](https://arxiv.org/abs/2003.08936) of our paper.